sealvault/sealvault/website/src/dev-docs/design/attack-tree.md

 fired.

-We prevent the backup password from being saved insecurely as part of the UI state by not adding it to the UI state.
-Instead, the backup password is fetched from the local keychain when the user chooses to reveal it and it is added directly to the UI as a text element.
+We prevent the backup password from being saved insecurely as part of the UI state by removing it from the UI state when the application goes in the background.

-There is no officially supported method to prevent taking a screenshot, only various hacks that may break with any iOS release, therefore we take no measures against the user taking a screenshot of the revealed backup password.
+There is no officially supported method to prevent taking a screenshot on iOS, only the private `_UITextLayoutCanvasView` method and various hacks that may break with any iOS release, therefore we take no measures against the user taking a screenshot of the revealed backup password.

 ##### Clipboard Snooping